hakala44/gazebo_dataset_generation/README.md

 ## Introduction
 This is a gazebo based pipeline to generate simulated rgb/depth image datasets.
-Simulated datasets are an convienient approach to obtain customized data for deep learning tasks.
+A Simulated datasets is an convienient approach to obtain customized data for deep learning project, compared to real data.
 In this approach, A Kinect camera is simulated around the origin of the gazebo world (view sampling) according to a pre-defined algorithm and images are captured and saved.

 ![View Sampling procedure](/assets/images/view_sampling.jpg "View Sampling procedure")